Compass Bearing Calculator

 θ = atan2(sin(Δlon) × cos(lat₂), cos(lat₁) × sin(lat₂) - sin(lat₁) × cos(lat₂) × cos(Δlon))

-This gives the initial bearing — the direction you face at the start of your journey.
+This gives the initial bearing, the direction you face at the start of your journey.
 Because Earth is a sphere, the bearing changes continuously along a great circle route.
 The final bearing is the direction you are facing when you arrive at point B, and it differs from the initial bearing on long routes.

-Example: From Paris (48.86°N, 2.35°E) to Tokyo (35.68°N, 139.69°E): Initial bearing ≈ 42° (northeast).
-But the actual great circle route arcs far to the north, and the final bearing into Tokyo is approximately 135° (southeast).
+Example: From Paris (48.86°N, 2.35°E) to Tokyo (35.68°N, 139.69°E): Initial bearing 33.5° (north-northeast).
+The great circle route then arcs far to the north, and the bearing on arrival into Tokyo is 153.5° (south-southeast).

 Embed This Calculator